CloudCIX/robot/README.md

 # Robot
-The Regional Cloud Infrastructure Provision Tool of CloudCIX
+Robot is the Regional Cloud Infrastructure Provision Tool of CloudCIX

+#  Network Setup
+The current version of Robot does not change the configuration of network switches.